GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 To isolate the effect of this change, you will perform controlled tests using the **Genkit Developer UI**.

 - **Baseline Test (Mixed Search)**: In the **Genkit Developer UI**, navigate to the *chatFlow* flow.
   - Run the following queries and note down the results: "Show me movies with ratings greater than 3".
-And "Show me some funny films"."
+And "Show me some funny films".
 - **Implement Search Switch**: Modify the application code to adopt the new search strategy.
   - Update the **MovieSearchPromptFlow** (defined in the **docRetriever.ts** file) to use the **v2** version of the **docSearch.prompt**, which implements the vector-only search logic.
 - **Reload Genkit UI**: Restart the **Genkit Developer UI** to allow it to pick up the updated code changes.
 - **Post-Change Test (Vector Search)**: In the **Genkit Developer UI**, re-run the two queries in the **chatFlow** flow.
-- **Analyze Impact & Diagnose**: Compare the number of recommendations from your two test runs.
-Then, examine the traces generated in the **Genkit Developer UI** (focusing on the retriever output) and review the differences between the original and v2 prompt instructions to determine why the vector-only search impacted quality for *some* queries and not others.
+- **Analyze Impact & Diagnose**: Compare the results of the two tests and their traces in the **Genkit Developer UI** (Hint: focus on the **movieDocFlow**).
+Review the differences between the prompt instructions to determine why the vector-only search impacted quality for *some* queries and not others.

 ### Success Criteria